-An employer must certify in writing to the Consumer Reporting Agency (CRA), the employee has been given the required notices and has received written authorization from the employee to obtain the background report.
+In order for an employer to remain compliant with the Fair Credit Reporting Act (FCRA), they must certify in writing to the Consumer Reporting Agency (CRA) that the employee has been given the required notices and has received written authorization from the employee to obtain the background report.
 The employer must also certify they are requesting and receiving the information solely for the purposes in making an employment decision.

-The disclosure must communicate to the applicant they have a right to receive a copy of their background report in it’s entirety in state specific areas, regardless if any adverse action is taken.
-Along with the signed disclosure and Notice of Background Investigation, A Summary of Your Rights Under the FCRA, any state specific releases and compliance forms must also be provided at that time.
-It is important to note, the disclosure and releases must be “stand alone” documents and may not be a part of or attached to their employment application.
+The disclosure must communicate to the applicant they have a right to receive a copy of their background report in its entirety in state specific areas, regardless if any adverse action is taken.
+Along with the signed disclosure and Notice of Background Investigation, a Summary of Your Rights Under the FCRA, any state specific releases and compliance forms must also be provided at that time.
+It is important to note that the disclosure and releases must be “standalone” documents and may not be a part of or attached to their employment application.

 Learn more about the federal government privacy requirements of the FCRA with the FCRA document.